MBA, Western New England University

-Most recently, in Spring 2021, Heidi developed and is teaching an updated curriculum for an interdisciplinary course — BLAW/HRTS 3254 Business Solutions to Societal Challenges.
-Students taking this course will be able to:
+Heidi is a sustainable business strategy advocate.
+In Spring 2021, Heidi developed and taught an updated curriculum for an interdisciplinary course — BLAW/HRTS 3254 Business Solutions to Societal Challenges — where students learn to:

 - Define societal challenges from a human rights perspective.